 The development of a high speed pantograph

 Following the successful high speed current collection programme (HSCCP) undertaken by BR's Research & Development Division at the Old Dalby test track, the BR/Brecknell Willis Highspeed pantograph was born.
-Following the extensive R&DD development programme of the pantograph, which was based on Brecknell, Willis' simple Highreach Rapid Transit pantograph, the final product featured primary air suspension, secondary spring suspension on the head, lightweight carbon carriers, aerofoils and an aerodynamically balanced head.
+Following the extensive R&DD development programme of the pantograph, which was based on Brecknell, Willis' simple Highreach Rapid Transit pantograph, the final product featured primary air suspension, an air reservoir built into the base frame, secondary torsion bar suspension, lightweight carbon carriers, aerofoils and an aerodynamically balanced head and was capable of excellent current collection at speeds up to 160mile/h.
 Here are a selection of photos of the various tests undertaken during the pantograph's development.
 Click on the picture for a bigger image - all photos are the author's unless otherwise credited |

-The pantographs in regular use at the time
+The pantographs in regular use at the time are shown below

-| A class 86 with an example of a Stone Faiveley AMBR pantograph and a class 87 with an AEI Cross Arm pantograph pictured at Euston on 13th February 1980. | |
+A class 86 with an example of a Stone Faiveley AMBR pantograph and a class 87 with an AEI Cross Arm pantograph pictured at Euston on 13th February 1980. | |

-| An interesting shot of a class 86 leaving Crewe under the wires with a mixed bag of stock on an Up express in the early 1980's |
+An interesting shot of a class 86 leaving Crewe under the wires with a mixed bag of stock on an Up express in the early 1980's |

 Early testing